pierremrtn/dimensions_theme/README.md

 ```

 ### Blank spaces
-Space widgets are sized box with pre-filled height/width based on the corresponding space value you've specified inside the dimensions theme.
+The dimensions_theme package includes pre-defined space widgets, such as `SpaceMedium` and `SpaceLarge`, which are `SizedBox` widgets with pre-filled height/width values based on the corresponding space value specified in the dimensions theme.
-You can construct blank space widgets using the following widget name: `Space[token]()`.
+You can construct blank space widgets for any token using like so: `Space[token]()`.
-You can restrict the blank space size to one dimensions (width or height) using `Space[token].w()` or `Space[token].h()`.
+You can also restrict the blank space size to one dimensions (width or height) using `Space[token].w()` or `Space[token].h()`.

 ```dart
 SpaceLargest(),